FarronF/limerick-council-meetings/meetings/2023/06/20-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 18th April 2023.md

 group and added that she had received a number of concerns from the public with regard to

 junction of Bedford Row and Thomas Street.
-There were also concerns raised by Dóchas Autism--- 3
+There were also concerns raised by Dóchas Autism
+---
+3

 Support on Parnell Street with regard to noise and scooters on footpaths coming up behind